carissamelanson/tiy_assignments/final_project/stand-ups/8-3-15_standup.md

 Challenges
 - figuring out how the site really works and deciding which pages show that so that I can focus on the design and content of those pages
+- issues in iterm, files not pushing, too large

 Moving forward